rgbkrk/obama/README.md

 ## Badge

 Use this in one of your projects?
-Include one of these badges in your readme to let people know that your code is using the standard style.
+Include one of these badges in your readme to let people know that your code is using obama style.

 [![js-obama-style](http://i.imgur.com/yLPk2AQ.png)](https://github.com/rgbkrk/obama)